polyphony-chat/docs/docs/Protocol Specifications/core.md

 Servers must also check with the actors' home server to ensure that the ID-Cert has not been revoked.
 APIs for this purpose are defined in the [API documentation](/APIs).

-#### 4.1.2 Authenticating on a home server
+#### 4.1.2 Sensitive actions

 !!! warning

-    Sensitive actions, such as revoking an ID-Cert, generating a new ID-Cert or any administrative action, should require a second factor of authentication, apart from the actors' private key.
+    Sensitive actions should require a second factor of authentication, apart from the actors' private key.
 This second factor can be anything from a password to TOTP or hardware keys, depending on the authentication standard used.

     If this is not done, a malicious user who gained access to an actors' private key can lock that actor out of their account entirely, as the malicious user could [revoke the actors' other ID-Certs](#714-early-revocation-of-id-certs), and thus prevent the actor from logging in again.

+    Sensitive actions include, but are not limited to:
+    - Generating a new ID-Cert
+    - Revoking an ID-Cert
+    - Changing the actors' federation ID
+    - Changing the actors' other factors of authentication
+    - Server administration actions

+    Clients should be prepared to gracefully handle the case where a sensitive action fails due to a lack of a second factor of authentication, and should prompt the user to provide the second factor of authentication.
+Clients should also be prepared to gracefully handle the case where a sensitive action succeeds, even though the second factor of authentication was not provided, as a home server might not require a second factor of authentication for all sensitive actions.

 ### 4.2 Challenge strings